Landlords and tenants: the government measures to support landlords and tenants during the Coronavirus crisis.

-- Conversely, Furnished Holiday Letting (FHL) is specially treated as a trading activity for Income Tax, Corporation Tax and Capital Gains Tax (CGT) purposes.
+- Conversely, Furnished Holiday Letting (FHL) is specifically treated as a trading activity for Income Tax, Corporation Tax and Capital Gains Tax (CGT) purposes.

-- Where a FHL business involves the provision of extra services, it may be reporting its profits as a trade and have used the self-employed pages of the self assessment return or partnership return.
-In the case where a holiday trade exists, it will be possible to claim relief under the Self-employed Income Support Scheme (SEISS).
+- Where an FHL business involves the provision of extra services, it may be reporting its profits as a trade and have used the self-employed pages of the Self Assessment return or partnership return.
+In the case where a holiday trade exists, it may be possible to claim support under the SEISS.

-- Smaller FHLS who report their profits in the Land and Property section of the return are unable to make a claim under the SEISS.
+- The majority of FHLs who report their profits in the Land and Property section of the return are unable to make a claim under the SEISS.

 Deferral of Income Tax payments

-- Landlords who pay Income Tax under Self Assessment can delay making their second payment on account for 2019-20, which is usually due by 31 July 2020.
+- Landlords who pay Income Tax under Self Assessment could delay making their second payment on account for 2019-20, which was usually due by 31 July 2020.

 - Landlords choosing to delay payment will have up to 31 January 2021 to pay.